 City Administration recommends that the Council move to forward the study to the Planning Commission if Council wishes to consider the use of Tax Increment Financing as a redevelopment tool for this property.

 Sample Motion

-Move to forward the Study to the Planning Commission for their review and recommendation.
+Move to adopt resolution to forward the Study to the Planning Commission for their review and recommendation.

-Grand Island, Nebraska Blight and Substandard Study - Area 23 Completed on behalf of: Tim Plate
+Grand Island, Nebraska Blight and Substandard Study - Area 26

 PURPOSE OF THE BLIGHT AND SUBSTANDARD STUDY